 - A Living Wage and a Livable Work-life: A $15/hour minimum wage, or retraining, supplemented by the earned income tax credit.
 Putting shorter hours back on the national agenda, after an 80 year hiatus.
 Expanding leisure.
 Slowing down.

 - Free higher education in all public colleges (just as I had at City College of New York).
 Untying education spending from personal earnings.
 Free public childcare as well.
 Education for simple living.
 Learning how to be happy without being rich, without having to have more than the other guy.
-Accessing, through education, the wealth that we have by virtue of inheriting the works of Shakespeare, Robert Frost, and Jane Austin.
+Accessing, through education, the wealth that we have by virtue of inheriting great works of literature.
 This means schools in which each and every student loves to read and learns how to be “value added” to the world.